Youth Voice Partnernship Meeting

 The participants in the meeting divided into break out rooms to explore and discuss some scenarios focusing on youth voice.
 Participants were invited to consider

-2) What missed the mark
+2) What maybe missed the mark and could be improved?

 Co-producing isn’t everybody doing the same thing.
 Equity isn’t everybody doing the same thing.